 Here are the next 8 project management methodologies:

-1. Lean PM "Waste not, want not!"
-Lean is all about finding the path of least resistance to get the results you want.
+"Waste not, want not!"
+Lean project management is all about finding the path of least resistance to get the results you want.
 You identify and cut out waste (or mura), starting by examining your full work-process breakdown to find and eliminate bottlenecks and delays.
 Teams focus on the project's true customer value, and on continuous process improvement.
 The goal is to do more with less: deliver high value, high quality work with less manpower, less money, and less time.

 "Improve Global Collaboration."
 Before project kick-off, the plan is analyzed to see if it will live up to your mission statement; if it won't then all strategies and goals are adjusted in order to meet that objective.